Instructions and process:

-- a) your request for Re-Evaluation has been evaluated and no change is required;
+- a) your request for reconsideration has been evaluated and no change is required;

-- b) your request has been evaluated by the Library and the Selection or Cataloging of the item will be changed, which shall be briefly described in the reply.
+- b) your request has been evaluated by the Library and the status of the work, program or exhibit will be changed, which shall be briefly described in the reply.

 If the Library determines that no action is needed, and you disagree, you may appeal this determination within fourteen (14) calendar days by submitting a copy of your original Request, and the Director’s reply, together with statement saying “I request an appeal” to the Board of Trustees by either email using the form at www.bethlehempubliclibrary.org/about-us/board-of-trustees/e-mail-the-board-of-trustees/ or delivery in print to Bethlehem Public Library Board of Trustees mailbox.

 The Board of Trustees is an all-volunteer organization that meets monthly.
 Therefore, any appeal regarding a Request for Reconsideration will be finalized within sixty (60) days.
-Any material under review will remain in circulation until such time as the Library determines it must be removed.
+Any work, program or exhibit under review will remain available until such time as the Library determines it must be removed.

-All Requests for Re-Evaluation will be evaluated per the Library’s Long-Range Plan, policies, and the following excerpts from the American Library Association’s Code of Ethics:
+All requests for reconsideration will be evaluated per the Library’s Long-Range Plan, policies, and the following excerpts from the American Library Association’s Code of Ethics: